Jose Dennis Martinez Emilia

 Martinez had what was arguably his best season for the Expos in 1991.
 He again played in the All-Star Game, and on July 28th of that year, he pitched a perfect game, defeating the Los Angeles Dodgers, 2-0, at Dodger Stadium.
 He ended that season with a 14-9 record while leading the National League with a 2.39 ERA, 9 complete games, and 5 shutouts, and finishing fifth in the NL Cy Young voting.

 Martinez played one more year for the Indians and retired after going 1-5 in 9 starts for the Seattle Mariners in 1997.
 However, he did not stay away from the game long and came back in 1998 with the Braves.
 He spent the season mostly pitching out of the pen, and on August 9th, he earned his 244th career win to pass Juan Marichal for most victories by a Latin pitcher.
-He made four appearances for Atlanta in the NLCS, earning a win in Game Four.
+He made four appearances for Atlanta in the NLCS, earning a win in Game 4.
 Following the season, he retired for good.
+His 245 career wins remained the record for a pitcher from Latin America until he was caught by Bartolo Colon in 2018.

 It can be argued that Martinez's poor performance during his final four seasons in Baltimore (1983 to 1986) cost him a chance at the Hall of Fame.
 If he had performed at his 162-game averages during those four seasons, he would have finished with a won-lost record of 268-191 and a 3.50 earned-run average.
 His actual career won-lost record is 245-193 with a 3.70 earned-run average.
 There are three Hall of Famers on the list of the ten most similar players to Martinez.
 He was elected to the Latino Baseball Hall of Fame as part of its 2011 class.